 - If you don’t have a high-speed blender, you may want to grind the chilies and cumin seeds before adding them to the rest of the ingredients.

 - When you start covering the cauliflower with barbacoa paste, you might think there isn’t enough paste.
-You aren’t dipping here, and the spice will filter through the florets as they bake.
+You aren’t dipping.
+The spice will filter through the florets as they bake.

-- Always start with a preheated oven when roasting vegetables.
+Denise's Tip.
+Always start with a preheated oven when roasting vegetables.
 This ensures that the middle will cook without the edges burning.
-Toss the cauliflower a few times as it bakes, so all sides get roasted.
+Toss the cauliflower a few times as it bakes so all sides get roasted.

 Although any dish with dried chilies is bound to be spicy, making it yourself means you can control the heat.
 Rather than use 3 or 4 dried chilies, simply reduce the amount.
 After making the barbacoa paste, blend in dried chili flakes or a pinch of cayenne pepper if you decide it isn't spicy enough.

-Barbacoa paste is like a thick, Mexican-inspired barbecue paste that can be used to flavor a variety of vegan foods.
-Barbacoa can be used with tofu, broccoli, carrots, potatoes, or even chickpeas.
+Barbacoa paste is a thick, Mexican-inspired barbecue paste that can flavor various vegan foods.
+Barbacoa can be used with tofu, broccoli, carrots, potatoes, or chickpeas.
 A few tablespoons of barbacoa paste can also be added to rice or quinoa as a foundation for a spicy side or filler for tacos or pitas.

 Roasted Barbacoa Cauliflower Tacos